NEWS HIGHLIGHTS

 Clinical Trials Related to Synalar (Fluocinolone Topical)

-Re-Implantation of a Fluocinolone Acetonide Implant for Non-Infectious Uveitis Affecting the Posterior Segment [Recruiting]
+Re-implantation of a Fluocinolone Acetonide Implant for Non-infectious Uveitis Affecting the Posterior Segment [Completed]

 The purpose of this study is to collect data on patients with severe uveitis that have